 The ESS Story

 Neutron science traces its origins to the post-World War II experiments of Clifford Shull and Ernest Wollan at the Oak Ridge National Laboratory in Tennessee, and the concurrent work of Bertram Brockhouse at the Chalk River Nuclear Laboratory in Ontario, Canada.
-These physicists first discovered the potential of neutrons to produce indirect images of molecular structures, a discovery the broader implications of which were not fully recognized for half a century, when, in 1994, Shull and Brockhouse were awarded the Nobel Prize.
+These physicists first discovered the potential of neutrons to produce indirect images of molecular structures, a discovery the broader implications of which were not fully recognised for half a century, when, in 1994, Shull and Brockhouse were awarded the Nobel Prize.
 Many in the scientific community, however, understood quite well the potential of these discoveries, and worked collectively through the 50s and 60s to make best use of them.

-Other neutron sources large and small were soon producing pioneering work the world over, including the first proton linear accelerator built for the purpose, ISIS.
-This facility, known as the first high-powered spallation source, was constructed over several years, from a number of conceptual designs.
+Other neutron sources, large and small, were soon producing pioneering work the world over, including the first proton linear accelerator built for the purpose, ISIS.
+This facility, known as the first high-powered spallation source, was constructed over several years from a number of conceptual designs.
 The goal of those early efforts was to produce a brighter, more powerful source of neutrons that would not carry the heavy baggage of nuclear fission reactors.
 Built in Oxfordshire, England, ISIS began operations in 1985.
 This new and complementary approach to neutron imaging established a hothouse of innovation that included a range of new instrument stations for neutron experiments.
 It was the radical success of ISIS that eventually suggested the possibility of a spallation source far more powerful, and now less technically speculative.
 By 1993, the European Neutron Scattering Association began to advocate for what would be the most ambitious and broad-based spallation source in the world, ESS.

 Meanwhile, research was continuing apace at the existing neutron sources and important discoveries were being made across a broad spectrum of scientific disciplines and industrial applications.
 Neutron science was becoming a critical tool in the development of industrial and consumer products worldwide.
 So much so that the Organization for Economic Development (OECD), a global consortium of economically advanced nations, declared in 1999 that a new generation of high-intensity neutron sources should be built, one each in North America, Asia and Europe.